 A UI kit developed specifically for digital fundraising.

 Elements are created and managed from the Elements tab in the Fundraise Up Dashboard.
-Each Element you create is associated with one of your Campaigns.
+Each Element you create is associated with one of your campaigns.

 Types of components

-There are six categories of Elements components:
+There are six types of Element: